 The rabbi sat with me for a long time, maybe two hours.
 He took down books from the shelves.
 Before starting to study a text, he said, “Perhaps you have not learned this.
 And if you have, perhaps you did not review it.
 And if you reviewed, perhaps you forgot.
 Did we not learn...?”

-The first book he opened was the commentary of 13th-century scholar Rabbeinu Behaye.
+The first book he opened was the Bible commentary of 13th-century scholar Rabbeinu Behaye.
 God sent Moses to Egypt to redeem the Israelites, but, at first, matters only got worse.
-Pharaoh instituted even harsher decrees against the Hebrew slaves.
+Pharaoh imposed even harsher decrees upon the Hebrew slaves.
 And Moses complained to God, “Why have You made it worse for Your people?
 Why did you send me?”
 (Exodus 5:22)

 Commenting on this verse, Rabbeinu Behaye noted that this phenomenon is not unique to the redemption from Egypt.
 The future redemption will also be accompanied by many difficulties, by times of darkness that will conceal the light of redemption.

-The rabbi continued to open other classical texts — books of the Maharal of Prague, the Kuzari, the Midrash — reviewing with me various sources.
+The rabbi continued to open other classical texts — books of the Maharal of Prague, the Kuzari, the Midrash — reviewing various sources with me.
 After two hours of study together, I left his small apartment feeling renewed and fortified.
-I was armed with the spiritual strength I needed to continue.
+I was armed with the spiritual strength I needed to carry on.

-Rav Tzvi Yehudah had the genius to sense the needs of each student.
+Rav Tzvi Yehudah had the extraordinary ability to sense the needs of each student.
 He could plumb the depths of your soul and provide the exact response you needed.

 (Stories from the Land of Israel.
 Adapted from Mashmia Yeshuah by Simcha Raz and Hilah Volbershtin, pp. 357-358)